Block unmanaged account creation with Command Center

 Even if you don't use domain-based single sign-on (SSO), you can restrict unmanaged accounts to prevent unauthorized transactions from your company’s email domain.

-Who can use this
+Who this is for

 Once SSO is set up by an owner or admin, all users in your organization are affected by the changes.